explainers-by-googlers/companion-windows/README.md

 A companion window's history does not participate in the main browsing history (i.e., clicking the browser back button does not navigate the companion window).

 A companion window may not, itself, have companion windows.
+There may, however, be multiple companion windows opened by the main window.

 When a navigation within the origin occurs, the companion window remains.
 If the document no longer makes it attached, it will change to another presentation style (i.e., floating or docked).
 The new page can manipulate it, as can the user (e.g., to close it).